dbt-labs/docs.getdbt.com/website/docs/guides/migration/sl-migration.md

 - [Metrics](/docs/build/metrics-overview)

 To migrate to the new specification, you'll need to:

 - Create net new semantic model configs using YAML files in your dbt project
 - Upgrade your existing metrics configs to the new spec

-To help ensure a smooth transition, you can use our [custom-built migration tool](https://github.com/dbt-labs/dbt-converter/blob/master/README.md) that automates this process.
+To help ensure a smooth transition, use our [custom-built migration tool](https://github.com/dbt-labs/dbt-converter/blob/master/README.md) that automates this process.

-**Note**, this tool doesn't support [derived metrics](/docs/build/derived) and you'll need to migrate them over manually.
+**Note**, this doesn't support [derived metrics](/docs/build/derived) and you'll need to migrate them over manually.

 For detailed instructions on how to configure semantic models and metrics, refer to our [getting started guide](/docs/use-dbt-semantic-layer/quickstart-sl).

-Please be aware that you will need to upgrade your development environment to dbt>1.6 if you're developing Metrics and Semantic Models in the IDE.
-This will upgrade the version for other analysts on your team who are using the IDE for that project, and may cause errors if they still have metrics defined using the spec in dbt 1.5 or below.
+* Note, if you're developing in metrics and semantic models in the dbt Cloud IDE, make sure to update your development environment to dbt version 1.6 or newer.
+This update will affect other analysts on your team who use the IDE for the same project.
+If they have metrics defined using dbt version 1.5 or older, it might cause errors.

 #### Test your metrics

 Once you’ve created your semantic models and created or updated your metrics, you can test your updated configs using the MetricFlow CLI tools.
-Note this is only available to users developing metrics locally:
+Note, this is only available to users developing metrics locally:

 1. Install the CLI via `pip install "dbt-metricflow[your_adapter_name]`.
 2. Run `dbt parse`.
 This will parse your project and create a `semantic_manifest.json` file in your target directory.